rozek/aframe-vertical-billboard-component/README.md

 Three.js [Sprites](https://threejs.org/docs/#api/en/objects/Sprite) are planes which always face the camera - but sometimes, the vertical axis of such objects should keep pointing upwards, regardless of the current camera position: that's what "billboards" are good for.

-`aframe-vertical-billboard-component` implements a simple vertically oriented billboard component for [A-Frame](https://github.com/aframevr/aframe/).
+`aframe-vertical-billboard-component` implements a simple vertically oriented billboard component and primitive for [A-Frame](https://github.com/aframevr/aframe/).

 **NPM users**: please consider the [Github README](https://github.com/rozek/aframe-vertical-billboard-component/blob/main/README.md) for the latest description of this package (as updating the docs would otherwise always require a new NPM package version)